Join us online for BAMC2020!

-Welcome to The Barcelona Conference on Arts, Media & Culture held at and in partnership with the University of Barcelona, Spain.
+Welcome to The Barcelona Conference on Arts, Media & Culture held in partnership with the University of Barcelona, Spain.

 IAFOR is very excited to be returning to the vibrant city of Barcelona, and continuing our relationship with the University.
 Barcelona is one of Europe’s most diverse and exciting cities, that has long been at the intersection of different cultures, religions, languages and peoples.
 Its rich intellectual and artistic traditions have made the city the home to writers, visionaries, artists and dissidents of all backgrounds.
 It continues to be a place where ideas and ideologies jostle for position, conservatism and change, a place of questioning and subversion; high, low, popular culture and counterculture.
 As a city it has embraced difference and been forced to embrace difference like few others, and its long history and its present attest to, and contextualise questions of independence, globalisation and belonging, as issues driven by regionalism, nationalism and ethnocentrism play out in the city’s political arenas.